Cooking Gorgeous

 Revani Cake

 • Yogurt - I use plain, non-flavored natural yogurt for this recipe.
+It keeps the crumb soft and adds a slight tang that balances the sweet syrup.

 Prepare the Simple Syrup

-Much of the sweetness and moisture in Semolina Yogurt Cake comes from simple syrup poured over the top of the warm, freshly baked cake.
-To make simple syrup, place the water and sugar in a pan and put them on medium heat.
+Much of the sweetness and moisture in Revani comes from the simple syrup poured over the warm, freshly baked cake.

-Heat the mixture stirring occasionally, until the sugar dissolves completely and the mixture comes to a boil.
+Heat the mixture, stirring occasionally, until the sugar dissolves completely and the mixture comes to a boil.
 After it comes to a boil, reduce the heat to low, and let the mixture simmer for 15 to 20 minutes.
-Add a few drops of lemon juice, let it simmer for a few more minutes, and then remove the pan from heat.

-the syrup for revani is cooked until the sugar is dissolved
+The syrup for revani is cooked until the sugar is dissolved.

 Add the orange juice and zest, give it a good stir, and let it cool down while making the semolina cake.